CEI-lab/ece3400-2018/docs/lab4.md

   ```
   5. Save the doc and close.

   Now you'll need to wire the Arduino to the OV7670 camera.
 You should wire power and the I2C interface - all data pins will have to go into the FPGA when you integrate.
+Note that the pin names on the camera might be slightly different than the diagram below (SIOC <-> SCL, SIOD <-> SDA, MCLK <-> XCLK).

   Here's what you'll want to do: